 SaaS LMSs make all-inclusive packages affordable

 It's hard to find an LMS that offers a rich array of learning, engagement, performance management and reporting tools.
 Add on additional beneficial features such as single sign-on and ecommerce capabilities are valuable features, and the LMS offerings become even fewer.
-And then when you need mobile accessibility and language localisation, these options can add even more costs to your LMS investment.
+And then when you need mobile accessibility and language localisation, these options can add even more costs to your investment - quickly inflating LMS pricing packages.

 With SaaS platforms, software providers are responsible for LMS maintenance, upgrades and repairs.